This post was last updated on February 23, 2024 by Preethi Sukumaran

 Hair thinning is an extremely common problem today.
-It is said to affect nearly 60% of Men and half the adult female population.
+It affects nearly 60% of Men and half the adult female population.
 We used to see it post menopause a few decades ago, but now younger and younger age groups are experiencing this, thanks to issues like PCOD, stress, etc.

-Nutrition experts may suggest eating supplements that contain biotin beauty experts may suggest home remedies with ingredients like fenugreek seeds, chinse hibiscus, curd and castor oil.
 A lifestyle coach may suggest working on sleep issues.
 A yoga teacher may suggest doing asanas to balance kapha dosha in the body that may lead to hair balance.

 Why does hair thinning occur according to Ayurveda?

 Charaka Samhita –Chikitsa has a shloka which says this:

 तेजो अनिलध्यु सह केशभूमिं दागढ़वा आशु कुर्यात् खाल्तीम नरस्या

 किंचितु दगद्वा पलितानी कुर्यात् हरि प्रबतवं शिरो रुहानामCharaka Samhita Chikitsa Sthanam – 26

 “When high pitta combines with vata, it burns the hair from the roots very rapidly, causing baldness.
 If the pitta is not that high, it turns hair grey or fully white.

 Therefore, we can understand that aggravated pitta affects hair in 4 ways: